Gilandel/utils-assertor/README.md

 - New: add new methods to check map, iterable and array ordered content (containsInOrder, containsValuesInOrder, containsAnyValues, containsAllValues)
 - New: Add isBeetween functions for date, calendar and temporal
 - Update: Assertor.that() supports varArgs to create an array
-- Fix: Correct message for iterable precondictions
+- Fix: Correct message for iterable preconditions

 ### 1.1.0 - 2017-11-19
 - New: Messages are now only generates on demand (at the end of the chain)